Tewol/HW1-Semantic-tag/README.md

 # hw1-semantic-tag

-* This is a single page informative website about marketing. it's called Horiseon.
+* This is a single page informative website about Horiseon Marketing Agency.

-## Acceptance Criteria
+## Functionality/Design
-* Viewing the source code with semantic HTML elements

-* Viewing the structure of the HTML elements THEN find that the elements follow a logical structure independent of styling and positioning

-* Viewing the image elements THEN find accessible alt attributes

-* Viewing the heading attributes THEN they fall in sequential order

-* Viewing the title element THEN find a concise, descriptive title
+* Name of the website is Horiseon

+* Header links will take you to a section where it describes each content.

+* Each section displays a brief summary of the content along with descriptive images

+* There are more section to the right side of the page

 ## Mock-Up